coffee2code/text-replace/readme.txt

 == Changelog ==

 = 3.7 (2016-05-01) =
-* Change: Update plugin framework to 042:
+* Change: Update plugin framework to 043:
     * Fix error message when text replacement field has trailing blank line.
-    * Change class name to c2c_ObfuscateEmail_Plugin_041 to be plugin-specific.
+    * Change class name to c2c_TextReplace_Plugin_043 to be plugin-specific.
+    * Disregard invalid lines supplied as part of hash option value.
     * Set textdomain using a string instead of a variable.
     * Don't load textdomain from file.
     * Change admin page header from 'h2' to 'h1' tag.